LunarG/gfxreconstruct/README.md

   GFXReconstruct capture files.
 * The `gfxrecon-convert` tool to convert GFXReconstruct capture files to a [JSON Lines](https://jsonlines.org/) listing of API calls.
+* The `gfxrecon-optimize` tool to produce new capture files with improved replay performance.